 Also, there was not a requirement of a bedroom for the child nor is there a set number of square feet required for EACH member of the family.
 This is a state foster–care law and not mandated by Agency A or H2H.
 I can’t remember the exact number, but let’s say you needed 400 sq’ft per person and you had four people in your family and wanted to foster one child.
 You would need to have at least 2000 sq’ft in your home.
 Make sense?
 However, when we did our homestudy through Agency A, all they asked for was the total sqft of the home and # of bedrooms (writing them down).
 We don’t have a finished basement yet and only have four bedrooms total for seven people.
 So our finished square footage would be smaller, and we didn’t have a designated “room” for the baby, which apparently didn’t matter.
 The case worker walked through the home at one point during the homestudy, but more to look for safety hazzards and assess general cleanliness, etc., than anything else.
 Later, after we had switched to H2H and we were having post-placement home visits with our caseworker, she again walked through the home – but never asked questions about square footage or bedrooms.

 During certification, we sat for a few months contemplating our position and timing for our family.
 By that point, I had a friend who had just recently adopted using Heart to Heart in Sandy, UT.
 She LOVED this agency and had a baby placed in her home within 47 days!
 We were happy for them but just weren’t ready to commit financially to H2H because of the cost difference.
-Not long thereafter, H2H called my friend stating, “We have too many babies and not enough families –particularly for trans-racial infants.
+Not long thereafter, H2H called my friend stating, “We have too many babies and not enough families –particularly for infants of various ethnicities.
 Do you know anyone interested in adopting?”
 Sarah said “Yes, I have a friend who just certified with (XX) who is considering private adoption.
 They are a great family!”
-That same day, H2H called us, stated the baby situation, and asked if we were interested (race was not a factor for us, in fact we limited to non-white infants when we eventually certified with H2H).
+That same day, H2H called us, stated the baby situation, and asked if we were interested (ethnicity was not a factor for us).

 The process was so simple and we really felt like we were valued in their system and not so much of a “you-are-just-one-in-a-million, so-good-luck” mentality we felt with Agency A. It was a completely different experience.
 We were so excited for our family to get a baby in a system where the “demand” was essentially reversed (such a need for good adoptive families).